antyan001/PostgreSQLwFastAPI/readme.md

 Finally we used here a `GUNICORN` server for load balancing with 4 workers and 4 threads each with the full support of Graceful Shutdown and Graceful Reload.
 Service side is propotyped on the base of:
 1. `Uvicorn` as ASGI web server implementation for Python.\
-1. `FastAPI` implementation with `slowapi` `Limiter` to ratelimit API endpoint request in Fastapi application